AntiMicroX/antimicrox/README.md

                                    Value can be a controller index, name, or GUID.
     -d, --daemon                   Launch program as a daemon.
     --log-level (debug|info)       Enable logging.
 Default: debug.
-    --log_file <filename>          Choose a file for writing logs --eventgen (xtest|uinput)      Choose between using XTest support and uinput support for event generation.
+    --log-file <filename>          Choose a file for writing logs --eventgen (xtest|uinput)      Choose between using XTest support and uinput support for event generation.
 Default: xtest.
     -l, --list                     Print information about joysticks detected by